 Depending on the vendor, you may have more or fewer choices.
 Let's use LUN sizing, a storage admin's primary decision, as an example.
 Ideally, administrators want to size the LUN on the basis of performance requirements, efficient capacity utilization or protection.
 To provide greater performance, for example, you need to provision the LUNs to encompass more spindles.

 For example, Forsythe Solutions Group's Arland might recommend provisioning 100 GB LUNs on a midrange array for database performance.
 But he would stripe that 100 GB across an entire 16 to 24 disk RAID group, which would allow plenty of spindles for performance.
-"For performance, you want smaller drives and more spindles in your RAID
+"For performance, you want smaller drives and more spindles in your RAID group," he says.

 On the other hand, "big LUNs -- anything over 200 GB -- I would reserve for low-performance applications and archival storage and use fewer spindles," adds Arland.
 In this case, the RAID group might consist of just four to eight drives.

 The goal of sizing is twofold: getting the right amount of appropriate storage while "avoiding being stuck with small fragments of storage which kills utilization," says Namery.
 The trick is to use smaller LUNs, which leave you more flexibility.
 Fragmented storage happens surprisingly often, usually when someone starts provisioning the array without mapping it on paper first.

 LUN sizing also differs from vendor to vendor.
 "It helps to know which array you're using.
 Some of the enterprise storage systems allow less freedom of choice when it comes to LUN size than midrange arrays," says Datalink's Anderson.